 - VM is and will continue to be a strategic product for IBM.
 Users are basically very happy with the product and it is a tool for IBM to use to encourage conversion to MVS/XA.
 Consequently, VM will have a long life. - Since IBM considers MVS/XA to be its OS of primary importance, there will continue to be deficiencies of VM which will leave opportunities for add-on vendors. - There will be a convergence of VM toward MVS.
-The products will continue to be separate, but will interlink with common interfaces whereby users will be able to switch back and forth relatively easily. - Both users and vendors should expand VM commitment where appropriate. - Vendors of enhancement products for DOS should consider reworking for VM. - Users with IS environments with long-term conversion projects or three levels of computing (with an information center) should consider VM.
+The products will continue to be separate, but will interlink with common interfaces whereby users will be able to switch back and forth relatively easily. - Users should expand VM commitment where appropriate, especially if three levels of computing (with an information center) is an integral part of the IS environment.